pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

 +  tainttracking::OnNewExternalString(*external_string);
 +tainttracking::DebugCheckTaint(*external_string);
 ```
-This basically tells the engine no garbage collect the greations.
-Then we create a new external_string with a corresponding tainting info.
+This basically tells the engine no garbage collect the creations.
+Then we create a new external_string with corresponding tainting info.

 ```diff
 diff --git a/src/heap/factory.cc b/src/heap/factory.cc